mitranim/atril/src-docs/html/mold.md

 ```

 The `Meta` object is a metadata container associated with each node in the
 virtual DOM tree.
-The framework adds them automatically when compiling nodes,
+The library adds them automatically when compiling nodes,
 but you can also add a meta to a newly created node.

-If a node is marked as `isDomImmutable` in its metadata, the framework will
+If a node is marked as `isDomImmutable` in its metadata, the library will
 only compile it once, and skip on subsequent reflows.
 "Immutability" refers
 to the inner DOM structure of that virtual element, and doesn't prevent DOM
 updates like text interpolations.